 CBSE Class 10 English The Making of a Scientist Summary

 The Making of a Scientist was written by Robert W. Peterson.
-This prose is about a renowned scientist, Richard Ebright who was a bright yet curious child from the early years of his life.
-He was very fond of collecting butterflies and when he was in second grade, he had already collected 25 species of butterflies in his home town.
+This prose is about a renowned scientist, Richard Ebright, who was a bright yet curious child from the early years of his life.
+He was very fond of collecting butterflies, and when he was in the second grade, he had already collected 25 species of butterflies in his home town.
 His mother always encouraged him in his efforts and gifted him a book named ‘The Travels of Monarch X’.

-Later in his eighth grade project, he tried to discover the disease caused by a virus that nearly killed most of the monarch caterpillars every year.
-Ebright assumed that a beetle may be the carrier of the disease, so he started breeding caterpillars along with beetles.
+Later, in his eighth-grade project, he tried to discover the disease caused by a virus that nearly killed most of the monarch caterpillars every year.
+Ebright assumed that a beetle might be the carrier of the disease, so he started breeding caterpillars along with beetles.
 However, he didn’t get any results from this experiment.
-Nevertheless, he exhibited this experiment in the county science fair and won the competition that year.
+Nevertheless, he exhibited this experiment at the county science fair and won the competition that year.

-During the second year of high school, Ebright started his scientific research about the discovery of a mysterious insect hormone, which led to his brand-new theory on the life of cells.
+During his second year of high school, Ebright started his scientific research about the discovery of a mysterious insect hormone, which led to his brand-new theory on the life of cells.
 His experiment was to find the main purpose of the twelve tiny golden spots on a monarch pupa.
-His project won first prize in a county science fair and he got an opportunity to work at the entomology lab in Walter Reed Army Institute of Research.
+His project won first prize in a county science fair, and he got an opportunity to work at the entomology lab at Walter Reed Army Institute of Research.

 As a junior in high school, he went on with his upgraded experiments on the monarch pupa and finally was successful in identifying the chemical structure of hormones.
 One fine day, while he was checking the X-ray photos of the chemical structure of a hormone, he understood how the cell could ‘read’ the blueprint of its DNA.

 Richard Ebright was a straight-A student in high school.
-Besides, he took interest in debate, public speaking and was also a good canoeist and an all-rounder outdoor person.
-He always had a competitive nature and zeal to give his best to everything that he put his hands into.
-Out-and-out, he had all the key ingredients of a brilliant scientist starting with a first-rate mind blended with curiosity and a mix of will-power to win for the right reasons.
+Besides, he took an interest in debate, public speaking and was also a good canoeist and an all-rounder outdoor person.
+He always had a competitive nature and zeal to give his best in everything that he put his hands into.
+Out and out, he had all the key ingredients of a brilliant scientist, starting with a first-rate mind blended with curiosity and a mix of willpower to win for the right reasons.

 Conclusion of The Making of a Scientist

-In the chapter – The Making of a Scientist teaches Class 10 students that we should be perseverant and dedicated towards our work.
-This will help us achieve our dreams and would bear the fruits of our labour some day, sooner or later.
+The Making of a Scientist teaches Class 10 students that we should be perseverant and dedicated towards our work.
+This will help us achieve our dreams and would bear the fruits of our labour someday, sooner or later.
 We hope this CBSE Class 10 English Footprints Without Feet Prose Summary of The Making of a Scientist has helped students to have an in-depth understanding of the chapter.

-Meanwhile, they can check BYJU’S for a plethora of resources on CBSE Notes and CBSE study material and access question papers, sample papers, etc. while prepping up for their Board examinations.
-Also, they can download BYJU’S: The Learning App for more interactive educational content.
+Meanwhile, they can check BYJU’S for a plethora of resources on CBSE Notes and CBSE study material and access question papers, sample papers, etc., while prepping for their Board examinations.
+Also, they can download BYJU’S – The Learning App for more interactive educational content.